SAP/openui5-docs/docs/Consuming_OData_V2_Services_with_the_OData_V4_Model_365bdbd.md

 The remaining functions are unsupported because they have no equivalent in V2.

 > ### Caution:
+> Avoid passing literals to date, time and arithmetic functions, because the parameter to these functions can have different types and it cannot be decided which one is correct.
+>
 > > ### Example:
 > > In floor\(42\) the 42 can be either an `Edm.Double` or an `Edm.Decimal`.
 Avoid comparing two literals like, for example `42 eq 42`, because the converter determines the type of a literal from the other operand in comparisons.